bryceandy/laravel-beem/README.md

 * The payment checkout event `Bryceandy\Beem\Events\PaymentCheckoutCallbackReceived`, which fires when payment checkout callbacks hit your callback URL.

 * A customizable callback route `/beem/payment-checkout`.
-If you decide to use this callback implementation, remember to update the callback URL on dashboard product.
+If you decide to use this callback implementation, remember to update the callback URL on dashboard the product.

 #### Collecting callback payment data